 Dr. Bailes has over 170 scientific peer-reviewed publications or book chapters concerning various aspects of neurological surgery and brain injury, including five books on neurological disease.
 Additionally, he performs editorial duties for a number of medical journals.
 Dr. Bailes has been honored as one of the nation’s best surgeons for 10 consecutive years in US News & World Report’s “America’s Best Doctors” and “America’s Top Surgeons.”
 He has had numerous appearances on national television programs, including Dr. Oz, Good Morning America and NBC Nightly News, and has most recently been recognized as a 2014 “Chicago Top Neurosurgeon” by Chicago Magazine.

-The research done by Dr. Bailes and neuropathologist Dr. Bennet Omalu as it relates to the discovery of chronic traumatic encephalopathy (CTE) in football players will soon be featured in the movie Concussion.
+The research done by Dr. Bailes and neuropathologist Dr. Bennet Omalu as it relates to the discovery of chronic traumatic encephalopathy (CTE) in football players was featured in the movie Concussion.
 The movie is based on an article, “Game Brain,” that appeared in GQ as well as the book and documentary, “League of Denial.”